Rural Arts Festival

 The Trust reserves the right to refuse any entry on any ground at the discretion of the Trust.

-- Arrive before midday (12pm) Friday April 27 for judging to take place and not be removed until after 4pm, Saturday April 28 April 2018.
+Youth entries must deliver their entries on Thursday April 2nd.
+All other entries must be delivered before midday (5pm) Friday April 3 2020 for judging to take place and not be removed until after 4pm, Saturday April 4 April 2020.

 The awarding of prizes will be at the discretion of the judges.
 No discussion will be entered into.